AUSTRAC Executive Committee

 In 2013 Ms Rose was awarded the Public Service Medal for services to policing.

-Chris Collett - Deputy CEO International and Policy
+Chris Collett - Deputy CEO Intelligence and International

 Chris Collett joined AUSTRAC as the Deputy CEO International and Policy in June 2018.
 Chris is responsible for the leadership of AUSTRAC’s operational policy functions, strategic industry guidance and international operations, and serves as a member of the agency’s executive.